 The crime of carrying a concealed firearm is defined in Section 790.01(2), Florida Statutes.
 The law provides that “a person who carries a concealed firearm on or about his person commits a felony of the third degree.”

-To prove the offense at trial, the State must establish the following two elements beyond a reasonable doubt:
+To prove the offense at trial, the State must establish the following three elements beyond a reasonable doubt:

 - The defendant knowingly carried on or about his person a firearm;

 - The firearm was concealed from the ordinary sight of another person;

 - At that time, the defendant was not licensed to carry a concealed weapon or firearm.

 In a concealed firearm prosecution, the element of knowledge is satisfied where the defendant is aware that the firearm is in his or her possession.
 There is no requirement that the accused intended to “conceal” the gun.
 Dorelus v.
 State, 747 So.
 2d 368, 371 (Fla.
 1999).

 The term “on or about the person” means physically on the person or readily accessible to him/her.
 Ensor v.
 State, 403 So.
 2d 349 (Fla.
 1981); Fla.
 Std.
 Jury Instr.
 (Crim) 10.1.